akveo/styleguide/react-native/typescript.md

 1. #### Statements **[⬆](#table-of-content)**

-   * Each statement is followed by a line-break.
+   * Each statement is followed by a line break.
    * Every statement must be terminated with a semicolon.
 Relying on automatic semicolon insertion is forbidden.

 1. #### Column limit: 80 **[⬆](#table-of-content)**

    * If a line is longer than 80 symbols it should be wrapped.
-   * Line break should be placed after operator.
-This is not applies to the 'dot' (which is not an operator).
+   * Line break should be placed after the operator.
+This does not apply to the 'dot' (which is not an operator).
    * Break lines at a **higher syntactic level**.
      * The syntactic levels from highest to lowest are as follows: assignment, division, function call, parameters, number constant.
    * Indent continuation lines at least +4 spaces from the original line.